 Cloth diapers and preventing diaper rash

-Some of the “green” detergents did not work well at all on our diapers (such as Charlie’s Soap and Bumgenius detergent), and this alone can lead to ammonia build-up and, you guessed it – rashes.
+Some of the “green” detergents did not work well at all on our diapers (such as Charlie’s Soap and Bumgenius detergent).
+This alone can lead to ammonia build-up and – you guessed it – rashes.